aham-oudeis/Training/launch_school/JS225-OOP-Javascript/JS225-Notes/function_execution_context.md

 Summary: In function invocations, the value of`this` resolves to the global object and in method invocations, the value of `this` resolves to the calling object.

-One exception to this is bound function for which the value of `this` is already set to some object.
+Bound functions are slightly tricky.
+Although the value of `this` is assigned dynamically, the inner function is already set to call another function with a different value of `this`.

 In strict mode, the value of `this` resolves to `undefined` for function invocations.

 Aside: I think it is confusing to refer to the value of `this` as the function execution context.
 See [Execution Context](/Execution Context) for more details, but LS uses this phrase 'fucntion execution context' to refer to the value of `this`.
 Hence, I'll keep the notes following LS convention.